Rumsfield/konquest/README.md

 ### Building
 Konquest uses Gradle for most dependencies, building and generating Javadoc.
-* Use Java 11 JDK or newer
+* Use Java 21 JDK or newer
+  * If using IntelliJ IDEA, must be version 2024 or newer
 * Requires Git

 Use these commands to build from source: